TotalTechGeek/pineapple/readme.md

 ### Snapshots

-If no clause is provided (only arguments), Pineapple will request to snapshot the result & preserve it for future runs, making it easy to capture expected output of a function and pin its behavior.
+When you omit conditions from your test cases, Pineapple will automatically capture the result of your test & snapshot it, making it easier to preserve expected behavior in your applications, and even easier for users to find examples on how to call your code.

 ### Property Based / Fuzz Testing